 On this particular farm, a neighbouring farmer comes to bale the straw for feeding his livestock.

 The oats are tipped into the grain dryer where they are dried and cooled to reduce the moisture level so they can be safely stored until they are collected for transporting to the mill.

 Typically the crop will be in the store until late October.

-When the specialist haulier arrives at the farm, Neil uses a fork lift to transfer the grain from the store to the truck.
+When the specialist haulier arrives at the farm, the farmer uses a fork lift to transfer the grain from the store to the truck.